mbeam87/ruby-bandwidth-example/README.md

 Run `heroku create` to create new app on Heroku and link it with current project.

-Change option `domain` in options.yml by assigned by Heroku value (something like damp-temple-XXXX.heroku.com)
+Change option `domain` in options.yml by assigned by Heroku value (something like damp-temple-XXXX.heroku.com).
+Commit your changes by `git commit -a`.

 Run `git push heroku master` to deploy this project.